RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 microservices-based.

-In this step, we will deploy our new Inventory microservice for our CoolStore application, so let's create a separate project to house it and keep it separate from our monolith and our other microservices we will create later on.
+In this step, we will deploy our new Inventory microservice for our CoolStore application, so create a separate project to house it and keep it separate from our monolith and our other microservices we will create later on.

 Before going to OpenShift console, we will repackage the Quarkus application for adding a PostgreSQL extension